 If you are interested in canine agility, home obstacle courses are the place to start.
 Once again, you can get as creative as your home and imagination will allow.
 Make tunnels out of couch cushions, bridges out of chairs, and jumps out of milk crates and broomsticks.
 In summer you can even have your pup hop through hula hoops or splash down into a refreshing kiddie pool.
 Simply use your commands and some treats to guide him through the course!

 Why not teach your dog games that are useful as well as fun?
 The clean up game involves teaching your pup to pick up toys, clothes, etc. on command and place them in a specific place.
 Your dog can learn to tidy up his own toys, choose a specific toy from the bin, and even place your dirty laundry in the hamper!

-Using simple positive reinforcement techniques, your pooch can start helping with household chores and recycling neighborhood trash
+Using simple positive reinforcement techniques, your pooch can start helping with household chores and recycling neighborhood trash in no time!

-If you'd like to learn more about dog games and how to teach more advanced activities, check out these fun, cognitive training games from the American Kennel Club
+If you’d like to learn more about dog games and how to teach more advanced activities, check out these fun, cognitive training games from the American Kennel Club!